lovodkin93/CDR_CTR/README.md

 ## Supervised Training Experiments - GPT4-distilled Dataset
 To perform the supervised training experiments with the GPT4-distilled dataset, replace in the previous config paths `flan_t5_large` with `distilled_flan_t5_large` and `LED_large` with `distilled_LED_large`.

-## Download Dataset
-To download the original Controlled Text Reduction dataset, follow the instructions in [link](https://github.com/lovodkin93/Controlled_Text_Reduction), and save it under the `data`. \
-For the GPT-4 distilled training data, download it from [GPT4-distilled data](https://drive.google.com/file/d/1fNpuJEOPCKKznUHQud16rAkc7lrh98Ya/view?usp=sharing), unzip it and save it under `data`.